-Holly is an original board member and has helped provide vision and guidance from the start.
+Holly is an original board member and has helped provide vision and guidance.
 Her passion and leadership experience are greatly appreciated!

 Thom Pakurar, PMP, CSP, CSM, SA

 Thom joined to FLiPM Board after helping with the Peter Paul Development Project.
-He continues to bring his experience volunteering with other organizations such as the Boy Scouts, as well as speaking to High School classes about the importance of project management certification to the workforce.
+He brings to us his experience volunteering with other organizations such as the Boy Scouts, as well as speaking to high school classes about the importance of project management certification in the work place.

 Neil Halpert, CPA, PMP, CSM

-Neil has participated in several Project Extravaganzas as well as had his own daughter graduate through the program at the Center for Information Technologies at Deep Run High School.
-He brings with him an enthusiasm for project management, a great financial background and oversight, as well as desire to help improve lives through project management.
+Neil participates in Project Extravaganzas, and his own daughter graduated from the program at the Center for Information Technologies at Deep Run High School.
+He brings with him an enthusiasm for project management, a great financial background and oversight, and a desire to help improve lives through project management.

 By learning from the latest edition of Project Management Body of Knowledge (PMBOK®), students learn the globally recognized language for doing projects in over 140 different countries.

-Student learn to gather information needed for Project Sponsors to make critical decisions regarding how to keep the project on track with the requirements within the given parameters for all projects.
+Students learn to gather information needed for project sponsors to make critical decisions regarding how to keep a project on track, on time, and on budget.

 Tools and Techniques

-Students will equip their tool kits with tools and techniques that are used in over 100 industries to achieve project objectives.
+Students equip their project management tool kits with tools and techniques that are used in over 100 industries to achieve project objectives.

 Communication is critical in project management.
-90% of a project manager’s job is communicating.
-Students will be able to present current status of a project and forecast the estimate at completion if the project maintains its current course.
+Ninety percent of a project manager’s job is communicating.
+Students learn to present the current status of a project and forecast the estimated completion time if the project maintains its current course.